 Yes.
 If your organization has been approved for the Slack for Nonprofits program, we’d be happy to offer your team the Unlimited Plan (worth $39/m) free of charge.

 Note: We do not offer refunds for subscription fees paid prior to being approved.

-An inbox in Slack is a channel where you can send & receive emails, tweets and Twitter Direct Messages.
-In other words, a channel open to external communications—e.g. set up an inbox in #contact to answer emails sent to email@example.com and tweets to @YourCompany.
+An inbox in Slack is a channel where you can send & receive emails, Twitter and Facebook messages.
+In other words, a channel open to external communications—e.g. set up an inbox in #contact to answer emails sent to firstname.lastname@example.org and tweets to @YourCompany.
 To create an inbox in Slack, just invite MailClark to a channel.

 Note: You won’t be billed for dedicated conversation channels created when you hit the ‘Reply (new channel)’ button.
 They aren’t inboxes, they are ‘sub-channels’ stemming from an inbox.

 Each month, after 50 emails & messages have been sent/received in the free inbox, only the headers (e.g. author) are posted in Slack.
 Subscribing to a paid account allows you to view the messages’ contents and resumes normal posting.

 If you’re on the Unlimited Plan, no worries, you pay a fixed $39/m for as many inboxes as your team needs.

 If you pay per inbox, we wait till a few emails or messages have been sent/received in the new inbox—in case MailClark was invited by mistake—before adding $9 to your subscription.